Daily Word Prayer Time Service every Week Day

 3pm Third Sunday of Every Month

-We are delighted to welcome anyone wishing to join us for our next live transmission, on Sunday 19thMarch.
+We are delighted to welcome anyone wishing to join us for our next live transmission,for the Easter Sunday Flower Service, on April 16th.

 See our Unity Services Page for more details. *